Date Published: 1 September 2016

 A business owner may wish to consider merging with another business, as part of his or her exit strategy.
 Upon completion of a merger with another business, he or she may opt to not play a part in the management of the business.

 Parties will likely need to exchange confidential information in order to engage in effective discussions.
-If the vendor intends to release sensitive information, such as its financial information, it is best to sign a non-disclosure agreement with the potential purchaser so that if the sale does not materialise, the risk of such person disclosing the information to other parties is mitigated.
-In any case, a non-disclosure agreement should be in place prior to commencement of any due diligence exercise.
+If the vendor intends to release sensitive information, such as its financial information, it is best to sign a non-disclosure agreement with the potential purchaser so that if the sale does not materialise, the risk of such a person disclosing the information to other parties is mitigated.
+In any case, a non-disclosure agreement should be in place prior to the commencement of any due diligence exercise.

 As part of the initial negotiations, the parties may prepare and sign a term sheet or memorandum of understanding that sets out the basic terms for the sale, such as the asset to be sold (eg. the shares in the company or the assets of the company) and the price.

-Usually the term sheet would be a non-binding agreement, with an exclusivity period stating that the parties will only negotiate with each other for a period of 3 months.
-This is usually for the potential purchaser’s benefit, so that the vendor cannot enter into talks with multiple potential purchasers at the same time.
+Usually, the term sheet would be a non-binding agreement, with an exclusivity period stating that the parties will only negotiate with each other for a period of 3 months.
+This is usually for the potential purchaser’s benefit so that the vendor cannot enter into talks with multiple potential purchasers at the same time.
 During the exclusivity period, the parties will refine the terms of the deal and negotiate the final sale and purchase agreement, the latter of which would be binding.